ethereumgoldeu/ethereumgold/README.md

 What is EthereumGold?
 ----------------

-EthereumGold is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+Type: PoW
- - 2.5 minute block targets
+Coin name: EthereumGold
- - subsidy halves in 840k blocks (~4 years)
+Coin abbreviation: ETD
- - ~84 million total coins
+Address letter: E

-The rest is the same as Bitcoin.
+Block reward: 140 coins
- - 50 coins per block
+Block halving: 50000 blocks
- - 2016 blocks to retarget difficulty
+Total coin supply: 15053763 coins

-For more information, as well as an immediately useable, binary version of the EthereumGold client sofware, see http://www.ethereumgold.org.
+For more information, as well as an immediately useable, binary version of the EthereumGold client sofware, see https://www.ethereumgold.eu/

 License
 -------